see also PA stage for ultra long range

 Here goes the 8 servo plugs, some can even be configured as analog inputs,

-for measuring voltage, current, or whatever we can figure out in the future. since an "RX" board mounted in a plane can actually transmit also,
+for measuring voltage, current, or whatever we can figure out in the future.

 it makes sense to keep all possible things open.